markbastian/replion/README.md

 If you are already familiar with Datomic Cloud and Ions, feel free to move on to the next section.

 ## Enabling the REPL
+The next sections will describe changes needed to your system to enable REPL connectivity.

+Prior to any of the following steps, set up a Datomic Solo instance _exactly_ as described [here](https://docs.datomic.com/cloud/setting-up.html).
+This includes setting up the bastion for SSH access as described [here](https://docs.datomic.com/cloud/getting-started/configure-access.html#authorize-gateway).

 ### System Modifications
-1. Set up a Datomic Solo instance _exactly_ as described [here](https://docs.datomic.com/cloud/setting-up.html).
-This includes setting up the bastion for SSH access as described [here](https://docs.datomic.com/cloud/getting-started/configure-access.html#authorize-gateway).
 1. Once you create your system, go to the [EC2 console](https://console.aws.amazon.com/ec2/v2/home?#Instances:sort=desc:instanceId) and view your system instances.
 1. Select the _compute_ instance from the instance list (e.g. replion) and then in the window below click on the security group link.
 1. Add 3 entries to the security group's inbound rules that are the same as the existing 3 rules except you want to set the port range to your REPL port.
 For example, if I were to use port 3001 for my REPL, I'd enter 3001 for the port range.
 My dialog is shown below.